 Besides showcasing the South’s greatest music, the Grand Ole Opry also broadcasts skits and comedy routines.
 You can take a complete stage tour and peek into the performer’s dressing rooms before the entertainment begins.
 After the performance, treat yourself to dinner at the Opry Back Porch BBQ next door.

-If you’ve got more time, drive a little more along Opryland Dr to check out more of Music Valley’s attractions.
+If you’ve got more time, drive a little more along Opryland Drive to check out more of Music Valley’s attractions.
 Whatever your interests, excitement awaits at Gaylord Opryland Resort and Convention Center.
 The resort’s indoor/outdoor waterpark, Soundwaves, makes a good case for families to stay at the resort.
 The innovative waterpark excites with its pools, lazy river, and water rides.

 Nearby Opry Mills is also a great destination for shopaholics.
 Unload some dough at the massive shopping mall’s upscale shops and factory stores.

 Belle Meade Plantation

-Located a few miles south of Nashville, Belle Meade Plantation is a beautiful historical site for a great day out of the city.
-On a day trip, you’ll tour its 18th- and 19th-century Greek Revival mansion, carriage houses, cabins, and slave quarters.
+Located a few miles southwest of the city, Belle Meade Plantation is a beautiful historical site for a great day out of the city.
+On a day trip to Belle Meade, you’ll tour its 18th- and 19th-century Greek Revival mansion, carriage houses, cabins, and slave quarters.

-Take a leisurely stroll around the plantation or opt for a Belle Meade Plantation guided tour to learn more.
+Take a leisurely stroll around the Belle Meade Plantation or opt for a guided tour to learn more.

 When you’ve had your fill of Victorian architecture, head over to Belle Meade Winery.
 At the winery, you can unwind with a glass of some of the finest wine from the South.

 Cheekwood Estate & Gardens

 Located southwest of the city, the Cheekwood Estate & Gardens is one of the coolest places to see in Nashville.
 Cheekwood centers around a beautiful Georgian mansion dating back to the 1930s.
 The historic home now hosts a museum and art galleries with a 7,000-strong permanent collection.

 Besides its art museum, the 55-acre estate is also known for the lovely Cheekwood Botanical Garden.
-If you are looking for calm during your vacation, the harden is a marvelous place to visit.
+If you are looking for calm during your vacation, the garden is a marvelous place to visit.

 The Cheekwood Botanical Garden includes the Woodland Sculpture Trail, fringed by four greenhouses.
 The greenhouses are home to some of the region’s most beautiful camellias and orchids.